The Rule of 40 is a popular SaaS metric for evaluating business sustainability.

-Companies that can maintain a healthy balance of growth and profitability both as they ramp up and as they mature stand the greatest chance at ongoing success.
+Companies that can maintain a healthy balance of growth and profitability as they ramp up and mature stand the greatest chance at ongoing success.

 The Rule of 40 is used as an effective standard for reviewing the performance of SaaS industry companies as it creates an “apples to apples” metric to use across the board.

 While the metric seems easy enough to calculate, determining which figures to use for growth rate and profitability can create confusion.
 So let's take a look.

 Rule of 40 = Growth Rate (%) + Profitability Margin (%)

 The first calculation of the Rule of 40 formula is the growth rate.
 And it's easy to know what to use: year-over-year growth rate of monthly MRR.